 Righteous Gelato is a small-batch gelato company with factory operations based in Calgary, Canada.
-Their mission is to enrich people’s lives, one tiny spoonful at a time.
-They use honest ingredients and nothing artificial.
+The organisation’s mission is to enrich people’s lives, one tiny spoonful at a time.
+Righteous Gelato use honest ingredients and nothing artificial.

-Anthesis’ partner, Enviro-Stewards, conducted an on-site waste prevention assessment utilizing our award-winning Food Loss + Waste Toolkit at the Righteous Gelato manufacturing facility.
+Anthesis’ partner, Enviro-Stewards, conducted an on-site waste prevention assessment utilising our award-winning Food Loss + Waste Toolkit at the Righteous Gelato manufacturing facility.
 We measured the savings achieved from our previous Food Loss + Waste assessment, and re-engaged the team on opportunities not implemented or new solutions found.
-We quantified three opportunities to make sure as much gelato as possible was not wasted from the production line, and able to be enjoyed.

 Opportunity 1 | 600kg/year in Fruit Savings

 Sometimes the holding tanks filled with gelato are not properly emptied, resulting in wasted gelato at the bottom of the tank.
-In order to maximize the gelato quantities, the floor has been sloped and the tanks pulled and tilted forward to permit them to drain more effectively.
-This costs next to nothing to install and saves $6,500 of gelato a year!
+In order to maximise the gelato quantities, the floor has been sloped and the tanks pulled and tilted forward to permit them to drain more effectively.
+This costs next to nothing to install and saves $6,500 of gelato a year.

 Opportunity 2 | 7,750 kg/year in Milk Savings

 Milk is pumped from the milk tote to the tanks in a pipe.
 Residual milk is often left in the pipes, and so to save ~35L of milk a day – we suggested the milk in the pipes be pushed forward with water to remove the excess milk in the line.
 This allows for 35 extra litres of milk a day to be turned into gelato.